Sunil-nith/Automation-using-puppeteer/README.md

-# Automation-using-puppeteer
+# Puppeteer Swap Automation

-* This project demonstrates basic automation using Puppeteer to perform user actions on the https://swap.defillama.com .
+* This Node.js script uses Puppeteer to automate the process of swapping tokens on the https://swap.defillama.com website.
+It simulates user interactions on the website to set the desired chain, amount to sell, select tokens for selling and buying, and continuously selects the second route to perform the swap.

 ### Built With